gevulotnetwork/taiko-demo/README.md

 - an RPC endpoint for the L2 node
 - a proof parameters file

 The basic outline of what we need to do is to serialize a witness, in conjunction with a live L1/L2 node setup.
-Once we have that, then we can adapt the prover to use a passed in file, which eliminates the need for an online connection.
+Once we have that, then we can adapt the prover to use that file, eliminating the need for an online connection.

 The changes we have made in this executable may be summarized here:
-- introduce a prover mode enum parameter to enable different behaviors
+- introduce a prover mode enum parameter to enable different behaviors:
   - witness capture: with a block number and RPC url, grab the witness and serialize it to a file
-  - offline prover: with a witness and proof params file, generate a proof and write it to disk
+  - offline prover: given  a witness and proof params file, generate a proof and write it to disk
   - legacy prover: this operates the same as prover_cmd originally did
-  - verifier: receive a proof and verify it
+  - verifier: take a proof and verify it
 - use command line arguments instead of environment variables

 #### Download the proof parameters file

-In order to do any kind of proving, you will first need a 512MiB proof parameters file.
+In order to do any kind of proving, we will first need a 512MiB proof parameters file.
 The way the examples are set up here, we expect to find it in the `gevulot` folder

 While at the root of the `zkevm-chain` package, run this: